Workforce Order and Dispatcher

 Each order line defines one work request on the service and can include:

-• WFM-specific planning data,
+- WFM-specific planning data,

-• work-specific technical attributes,
+- work-specific technical attributes,

-• service-related data required by process/tasks.
+- service-related data required by process/tasks.

-Order line detail example B
+Order line list and detail view:

 5. Process Generation from Order